Aliases for DGKK Gene

 GeneCards Summary for DGKK Gene

-DGKK (Diacylglycerol Kinase, Kappa) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include phospholipid binding and diacylglycerol kinase activity.
+DGKK (Diacylglycerol Kinase Kappa) is a Protein Coding gene.
+Diseases associated with DGKK include Hypospadias and Nephrotic Syndrome, Type 7.
+Among its related pathways are Signaling by GPCR and Effects of PIP2 hydrolysis.
+Gene Ontology (GO) annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
+An important paralog of this gene is DGKH.